-In the Principles the right of set-off is exercised by notice to the other party only.
-It does not operate automatically or by declaration of the judge.
-The first party must inform the other party that it will discharge its own obligation by set-off.
+Under the Principles the right of set-off is exercised by notice to the other party only.
+It does not operate automatically or by declaration of the court The first party must inform the other party that it will discharge its own obligation by set-off.
 Notice must not be conditional.
+To be effective, notice must be sent after the conditions for set-off are fulfilled.